sofa-framework/sofa/applications/plugins/SofaSceneAssist/README.md

 }
 ```

 At first sight the PSL version look a bit more complex.
 But it solve a deep problem of the python version.
-It can be loaded & saved and preserving the scene structure !
-This is because in python the script is executed (consumed) at loading time and is not part of the scene so the only possible saving is to
-store the *result* of the execution of the script as in:
+It can  preserve the scene structure when it is loaded & saved.
+This is because in python scenes the script is executed (consumed) at loading time and is not part of the scene.
+The consequence is that the only possible saving is to store the *result* of the execution of the script, totally loosing the advantages of python as visible in the previous scene saved in python:
 ```python
 root = Sofa.createNode("root")
 child1 = root.createNode("child1")